jangnezda/ReactNativeRedux/README.md

 # ReactNativeRedux
-Minimal example of React Native project in Typescript using Thunks
+Minimal example of React Native project in Typescript using Thunks.
+See the accompanying [blog post](https://xabu.netlify.com/) for description and usage.